 Ah, the campus photoshoot.
 The few days each year that have to be picture perfect: sunny with dozens of well-dressed students studying on the lawn.
 We’re very familiar with these days and know the planning (and sometimes stress) that comes with finding the right balance in representing your school.
 You don’t want overly staged photos, the “three and a tree.”
 But you also don’t want to bank on students wearing the right colors and being in the right places without some level of prompting either.
 It’s a dance.
 And we’ve kept notes on the choreography we’ve learned over our thirty-one years.
 Here are those notes, packaged as ten key tips just for you to get the most out of your campus photoshoot:

 When setting up the photo schedule, consider what programs, buildings, and facilities are most valuable to meeting your marketing goals.
+Most schools skipped photography last year due to COVID, so you may have new buildings, clubs, or majors yet unrepresented in your images.
 There may be some specific events you’d like us to capture either indoors or out.
 Delegate extra time and attention to those priorities.
 We also need to know how your new images will be purposed.
 With proper foresight and planning, The Parish Group will provide a new seasonal archive of images targeted for print and online communications.

 Satisfy everyone’s curiosity in advance by forewarning them of our visit and asking for friendly cooperation, (especially the faculty) in case we need to pop into classes unannounced.
 Please post a notice in everyone’s campus mailbox or place an announcement in the school’s social media feeds.
 If you have specific faculty or students you would like to be photographed, please advise those folks that there will be setup time required for each situation.
 It is also a good idea to let campus security know that we’ll be on campus.

 3. Consider Time of Day